simonsobs/ocs/docs/user/cli_tools.rst

 instantiate an OCSClient; it needs to know how to find the site config file, and it needs access to the crossbar router.

-To use the ``here`` functionality of ``ocsbow``, you might also want to add a crossbar definition to the host block in your site config.

 Command-line arguments
 ----------------------